If you’re not convincing people with your fundraising appeal, even the most important cause can sink like the Titanic.

 It’s so important, in fact, that Tom Ahern – fundraising copy genius – wrote a book about it: How to Write Fundraising Materials That Raise More Money.
 He says to imagine “four sets of ears” listening to your fundraising appeal.
 You need to persuade all of them.

-These personalities are the amiable, expressive, skeptical, and bottom-liner.
-Most of us favor one over the other, but still have elements of all four wrapped up in our brains.
+These personalities are amiable, expressive, skeptical, and bottom-liner.
+Most of us favor one over the other, but still, have elements of all four wrapped up in our brains.

 Here are some copywriting tips to appeal to these four personality types: